AntibodyEngineers/2024-Antibodies-and-AI/getting-started.md

 makeblastdb -parse_seqids -dbtype nucl -in IGJ
 ```
 #### fastp, input data
 Input data, in fastq format, often needs to be merged and trimmed proir to annotating with igBLAST.
 This is due to the nuances of how the data are collected.
-The program fastp, available at (https://github.com/OpenGene/fastp), is often used for this purpose.
+The program fastp, available at (https://github.com/OpenGene/fastp), is one of many that can be used for this purpose.
 Prebuilt binaries (centOS/Ubuntu) can be installed via:
 ```
 wget http://opengene.org/fastp/fastp
 chmod a+x ./fastp